Commando-Brando/SecondBrain/Second_Brain/Books/SWE Guidebook/Chapter 1 SWE Career Fundamentals.md

 28. Be detailed but concise when reporting on your work and the challenges you faced and how you overcame them
 29. Block time to do deep work kind of as a high priority meeting so you do not get distracted but avoid overdoing it
 30. Read the [Google Code Review Guide](https://slab.com/library/examples/google-code-review/)
+31. Draw a map of the teams that our team works with and our relationship to those teams - lookup good tips for this bottom of page 177
+	1. Overtime (years) introduce yourself to at least one senior person on each adjacent team and try to learn something new about the teams and build relationships
+32.

+## Mentorship
+Approach a possible mentor with the following:
+"You're someone I look up to.
+Can I set up a time to talk about areas I'd like to grow in and how you could potentially help, as a mentor?"
+See Page 172 for topics to bring up at the meeting

 ## Getting stuff done
 1. There are a lot of things you can work on always know what your #1 priority is and make sure it gets delivered on time even if you have to delay other things